Nicholas Biwott

-Nicholas Kipyator Kiprono arap Biwott (22 February 1940 – 11 July 2017) was a Kenyan businessman, politician, and philanthropist, who worked in the governments of the fathers of Kenyan independence, Jomo Kenyatta and Daniel arap Moi.
+Nicholas Kipyator Kiprono arap Biwott, EGH, (22 February 1940 – 11 July 2017) also known as the "Total Man" was a Kenyan businessman, politician, and philanthropist, who worked in the governments of the fathers of Kenyan independence, Jomo Kenyatta and Daniel arap Moi.
 He held eight senior civil servant and ministerial positions that included Minister of State (1979–82), Minister of Energy (1984-1985, 1990), Minister of East African and Regional Co-operation (1998–99) and Minister of Regional Development, Science, and Technology (1982).

 Biwott was widely regarded as one of the most powerful and competent ministers of president Moi's government.
 He was also at the forefront of efforts to deepen regional cooperation.
 Former president Uhuru Kenyatta eulogised Biwott as a "patriot and diligent leader, who spent decades building schools and hospitals and spearheading every other kind of development including marketing Kenya abroad".

-Early life
+Early life & Education

 Biwott was born in Tot, Chebior village, Elgeyo-Marakwet District in the Rift Valley Province of British Kenya, on 22 February 1940 to Maria Soti and Joseph Cheserem Soti, a market trader and cattle herder in Eldoret.
 He attended Tambach Intermediate School from 1951 to 1954, after which he joined Kapsabet High School.

-After finishing secondary school in 1959, Biwott began working at the Department of Information in Eldoret, after which he published the Kalenjin monthly newsletter with Kendagor Bett.
+After finishing secondary school in 1959, Biwott began working at the Department of Information in Eldoretafter which he published the Kalenjin monthly newsletter with Kendagor Bett.

 He attended the University of Melbourne, Australia, from 1962 to 1964, where he earned a Bachelor of Arts degree in Economics and Political Science, as well as a Diploma in Public Administration.

-Biwott then served as a District Officer in Nkubu in the South Imenti Division of Meru District from 1964 to 1965, returning to the University of Melbourne in 1966 to study for a master's degree in Economics under a Commonwealth scholarship.
+Biwott then served as a District Officer in Nkubu in the South Imenti Division of Meru District from 1964 to 1965, becoming one of the first Kenyans to serve in a senior administrative role when Kenya attained independence, returning to the University of Melbourne in 1966 to study for a master's degree in Economics under a Commonwealth scholarship.
+In his autobiography A Moving Horizon (chapter 2, page 31), Ambassador Francis Muthaura recalls being inspired by Biwott when he saw him as a young district officer in post-independence Kenya, Among the other figures Muthaura highlights from this era is Eliud Mahihu, under whom Biwott served.
+Mahihu was the first African provincial commissioner of Eastern Province and later of Coast Province during the regime of Kenya's first president, Jomo Kenyatta.
+A key ally in the Kenyatta administration, he was present at the president's death in 1978 and played a crucial role in the transition of power to Daniel arap Moi.

+During his studies in Australia, Biwott met his Dutch-Australian wife, Hannie Biwott, whom he married in 1965 and with whom he had two children; they remained married until he died in 2017.
+Biwott had five children from relationships outside his marriage.
+Details of the parentage of his children, which had previously been the subject of speculation, were clarified following his death through his will, which was made public and published in local dailies.